cosmocer/resurrection/README.md

 # resurrection
-Activity in this account is resurrected from its ashes on the 17th of February, 2021.
+Activity in this account was resurrected from its ashes on the 17th of February, 2021.